eclipse-leda/leda/content/en/docs/building-custom-images/_index.md

 ### U-Boot

-*Note: The following sub-sections are based on the official [U-Boot source](https://source.denx.de/u-boot/u-boot) on which the OE recipes use.
+*Note: The following sub-sections are based on the official [U-Boot source](https://source.denx.de/u-boot/u-boot) which the OE recipes use.
 Your BSP may provide another hardware-specific fork of U-Boot that may or may not be entirely compatible with this integration guide. (e.g. fw_utils not being available)*

 The rpi4-64 target, similar to qemux86_64, directly uses [meta-rauc-community/meta-rauc-raspberrypi](https://github.com/rauc/meta-rauc-community/tree/master/meta-rauc-raspberrypi) which also has a great README, explaining the details of the integration.
 This meta-layer includes quite a lot of rpi4-64 specific recipes and depends on the fact that the meta-raspberrypi layer provides a recipe for custom boot scripts.
 Such a recipe, in general, for U-Boot-based targets is not available and has to be manually created.
 That is why, [meta-rauc-community/meta-rauc-sunxi](https://github.com/rauc/meta-rauc-community/tree/master/meta-rauc-sunxi) might provide a better example in a more general case.